ArundhatiApte/ResponsiveWebSockets/README.md

 The client and server need a common component in the form of a responsive WebSocket connection.
 There are no artifacts in online repositories.
 There are jar files on the releases page.
-To build, you need to download the source code, go to the project folder, execute 'mvn package` in the console.
+To build, you need to download the source code, go to the project/ folder, execute 'mvn package` in the console.
 Jar files of modules will appear in the project/modules/*/target/ directories:

 * in project/modules/responsiveWebSocketConnection/target/ - responsive webSocket connection